 - Pour in oil and milk and mix well with electric mixer.

 - Prepare your cake tin for baking by lining the bottom with baking paper and greasing the sides with butter.
-Pour the batter in.
+Pour the batter in and top with blueberries.

 - Bake for 45 minutes or until an inserted skewer comes out clean.